Skip directly to site content

 Data Set

-US Department of Defense MHS Data Repository (MDR).
-MDR source files: CAPER (direct care outpatient claims), SIDR (direct care inpatient claims), TED-NI (purchased care outpatient claims), TED-I Header (purchased care inpatient claims), and VM6BEN (demographic information from the Defense Enrollment Eligibility Reporting System).
+U.S. Department of Defense Military Health System (MHS) Data Repository (MDR).
+MDR source files: CAPER (direct care outpatient claims), SIDR (direct care inpatient claims), TED-NI (private care outpatient claims), TED-I Header (private care inpatient claims), CHEMISTRY (laboratory data), and VM6BEN (demographic information from the Defense Enrollment Eligibility Reporting System).

 Population